10 min read

 Common Mistakes That Will Bite You

-After building file upload systems for three different products, I've seen (and made) every mistake.
+After building file upload systems across multiple production apps, I've seen (and made) every mistake.
 Here's what to avoid.

 Mistake 1: Not setting proper timeouts.
 Your chunk uploads will randomly fail because Nginx or PHP killed the request.
-Set timeouts everywhere: PHP, Nginx, queue workers.
+Set timeouts everywhere: PHP, Nginx, and your queue workers.
+If you're running queues through Supervisor, make sure the --timeout flag matches what your jobs actually need.

 Mistake 2: Storing chunks permanently.
 Those temporary chunks add up fast.
 Delete them after assembly or you'll fill your disk.
-In one month of forgetting this in StudyLab, I accumulated 80GB of orphaned chunks.
+Schedule a daily cleanup command.
+Trust me on this one.

 Mistake 4: Not validating chunk order.
 If chunks arrive out of order and you blindly append them, your file is corrupted.
-Always verify chunk indices match expected sequence.
+Always verify chunk indices match the expected sequence before assembly.

-Mistake 5: Ignoring disk space.
-Check available disk space before starting uploads.
-Nothing worse than failing at 95% because you ran out of space:
+Mistake 6: Ignoring disk space.
+Check available disk space before starting uploads:

 $freeSpace = disk_free_space(storage_path('app'));